zomia-bootcamp/Objects/README.md

 Open [./exercises/retreat.js](./exercises/retreat.js) and follow the instructions.

 ## Nested Objects

-In application code, objects are often nested— an object might have another object as a property which in turn could have a property that’s an array of even more objects!
+In programming, objects can be nested, which means that an object can have another object as one of its properties.
+This allows us to organize and structure our data hierarchically.

-In our `spaceship` object, we want a `crew` object.
-This will contain all the crew members who do important work on the craft.
-Each of those `crew` members are objects themselves.
-They have properties like `name`, and `degree`, and they each have unique methods based on their roles.
-We can also nest other objects in the `spaceship` such as a `telescope` or nest details about the spaceship’s computers inside a parent `nanoelectronics` object.
+For example, imagine a `spaceship` object.
+Inside this object, we can have a `crew` object that represents the crew members on the spaceship.
+Each crew member is an object with properties like `name` and `degree`.
+We can also nest other objects within the `spaceship`, such as a `telescope` object or details about the spaceship's computers in a `nanoelectronics` object.

+By nesting objects, we can create complex data structures that represent real-world scenarios and the relationships between different entities.

 ```js
 const spaceship = {